hschhhwwwo0o/yamu/README.md

 <ins>_"Development of software requirements", Third Edition.
 Carl Vigers, Jay Beatty_</ins>

+In this table, I display the description of a specific functional requirement, its unique identifier and its belonging to a specific module.

 | Function                                 | ID                                 | Responsible module     |
 | :--------------------------------------- | :--------------------------------- | :--------------------- |
 | Downloading a mock-up                    | UF/MOCK-UP/DOWNLOAD                | @mock-up-html-renderer |